hejunqing/MADial-Bench/README.md

 The dialogue and memory data for testing are in **data** directory.

-For English version, the related memories for each testing dialogue are denoted as "relevant-id" in MADial-Bench/data/en/MADial-Bench-en-dialogue.json, with testing turns are written in "test-turn".
-For Chinese version, relavant memories are marked as "relevant-id" in MADial-Bench/data/zh/MADial-Bench-zh-dialogue.json.
-"relevant-id" are index of related memories in memory archieve, which are MADial-Bench/data/en/MADial-Bench-en-memory.json and MADial-Bench/data/en/MADial-Bench-en-memory.json.
+- "relevant-id" in data/en/MADial-Bench-en-memory.json and data/en/MADial-Bench-en-memory.json，are index of related memories in memory archieve.
+- "test-turn" in data/en/MADial-Bench-en-dialogue.json, and data/zh/MADial-Bench-zh-dialogue.json，the turns to be predicted.

 The embeddings of dialogues and memories in memory recall task are in **embeddings** directory.